afsa/super-detector-py/docs/source/install.rst

 .. note::

     The ``SuperDetectorPy`` Anaconda environment needs to be active when running Python scripts in this repository.
-If the environment has been deactivated, then run the following command in terminal with ``conda`` available.
+If the environment has been deactivated, then run the following command in terminal with ``conda`` available:

     .. code-block:: bash